RSSchermer/entitytled/README.md

 def director = foreignKey("MOVIES_DIRECTOR_FK", directorID, TableQuery[Directors])(_.id)
 ```

-Appart from having a foreign key field, `Movie` differs in some other ways from
+Apart from having a foreign key field, `Movie` differs in some other ways from
 the simpler `Director` example that did not have any relationships.
 The first is
 the addition of an implicit `includes` parameter to the case class constructor: